-Final Paper and Constitutional Convention Simulation: At the end of the course you will be provided with a prompt to develop a 4-5 page proposal for a new constitution for a fake country.
+Final Paper and Constitutional Convention Simulation: At the end of the course you will be provided with a prompt to develop a 4-5 page proposal for a new constitution for an imaginary country.
 The paper should draw on the material learned in the course along with outside readings to defend your proposal.
-The proposal is due on November 30th.
+The proposal is due on November 29th.
 During the final week of the course we will then simulate a constitutional convention as the entire class then attempts to agree on a single constitution.
-Students who do not come to class with a proposal on 11/30 will not be able to participate in the simulation.
+Students who do not come to class with a proposal on 11/29 will not be able to participate in the simulation.
 After the simulation is completed, you will be expected to write a 2-3 page reflection on the simulation experience.
-The reflection is due on the specifiem BT 50 0 00.24 64.80 graduation.
-For a second academic violation, the result could be suspension from LSU.
-For graduate students, suspension is the appropriate outcome for the first offense.
+The reflection is due on the specified day and time of the final exam period.